 Understanding Dyslexia® authored by University of Arizona’s Dr. Nancy Mather explains how to identify K-12 students with dyslexia and how to help them learn to read

-Dyslexia inhibits the ability of otherwise highly intelligent students to learn to read, causing students to need targeted reading instruction and sometimes disability accommodations.
+Dyslexia inhibits the ability of otherwise highly-intelligent students to learn to read, causing students to need targeted reading instruction and sometimes disability accommodations.
 Slow reading speed is a common characteristic of students with dyslexia.
-They can’t decode words with automaticity, making it difficult to become fluent readers.
+They cannot decode words with automaticity, making it difficult from them to become fluent readers.
 Spelling is one of the most difficult skills for dyslexic students to acquire.

 “Understanding Dyslexia is an impressive, comprehensive program featuring current information from the world’s leading dyslexia and reading experts,” said Wendy Wall, M.A., Owner/Director of Learning & Behavior Specialists, LLC, who reviewed the course during development.
 “Every educator, psychologist, parent, or interested professional should complete this program to have a solid understanding of what dyslexia is, the neurological basis of dyslexia, how dyslexia is best assessed, and what interventions are most effective.”